 O. Police records

-Since police departments and their officers are considered "public officers and servants of counties and municipalities" within Alabama Code § 36-12-1, and thus are required to "correctly make and accurately keep in and for their respective offices and places of business all such books or sets of books, documents, files, papers, letters and copies of letters," pursuant to Alabama Code § 36-12-2, all police records that are not expressly made confidential by statute or that must be kept confidential to protect a pending criminal investigation should be presumptively open.
+Since police departments and their officers are considered "public officers and servants of counties and municipalities" within Alabama Code § 36-12-1, and thus are required to "correctly make and accurately keep in and for their respective offices and places of business all such books or sets of books, documents, files, papers, letters and copies of letters," pursuant to Alabama Code § 36-12-2, all police records that are not expressly made confidential by statute or tor not subject to the investigative privilege should presumptively be open.
+Ala.
+Code § 12-21-3.1.
+Something Extra Publ’g, Inc. v.
+Mack, 2021 Ala.
+LEXIS 103 (Sep.
+2021).
 For example, the front side of Alabama Uniform Incident/Offense reports are open subject to the right of the sheriff to withhold or redact certain information on a case-by-case basis depending on the nature of the case, the status of the investigation, whether the victim would be subject to threats or intimidation, or when public disclosure would hinder the investigation.
 Wash.
 Cnty.
 Publ’ns v.
 Wheat, No. CV-99-94 (Cir.
 Ct.
 Washington Cnty., Ala., May 1, 2000).
+Note that the investigative privilege is quite broad and could possibly extend to records in closed cases.
+See Mack, supra.

 Statutes requiring or authorizing the withholding of police records include the Public Records Act, the Criminal Justice Information Systems Privacy and Security Act (AS 12.62), and AS 28.15.151, dealing with drivers' records and traffic reports.
 See also, the provisions of Title 47 dealing with records pertaining to juveniles.